zarzycki/betacast/py_atm_to_cam/tcseed/README.md

 Each block is self-contained and follows the same rules as a single-TC namelist above (blocks may mix seeding and unseeding); keys not set in a block fall back to their defaults, except `psminlat` and `psminlon`, which are required in every block (the parser exits with an error if either is missing).
 A file with no `---` separators behaves exactly as a single-TC namelist.
 See `namelists/seed-unseed.multi.example.nl` for a working example.

 Note: multi-TC namelists are only supported by the main Python pipeline (`atm_to_cam.py`, i.e., `standalone_vortex = false`).
-The standalone tools (`py_atm_to_cam/tcseed/py-seed-tc-in-ncdata.py` and the legacy NCL `seed-tc-in-ncdata.ncl`) handle single-TC namelists only; the Python standalone tool will exit with an error if given a file containing `---` separators.
+The standalone tool `py_atm_to_cam/tcseed/py-seed-tc-in-ncdata.py` handles single-TC namelists only and will exit with an error if given a file containing `---` separators.